Doctor0Evil/HorrorPlace-Constellation-Contracts/README.md

-# HorrorPlace‑Constellation‑Contracts
+# HorrorPlace-Constellation-Contracts

-HorrorPlace‑Constellation‑Contracts defines cross‑platform contracts, schemas, and workflow patterns for building and governing VM‑constellations.
-It is designed to let AI agents, tools, and humans collaborate safely on multi‑repo, multi‑VM systems without chaotic file placement or raw horror content.
+HorrorPlace-Constellation-Contracts defines cross-platform contracts, schemas, and workflow patterns for building and governing VM-constellations.
+It is designed to let AI agents, tools, and humans collaborate safely on multi-repo, multi-VM systems without chaotic file placement or raw horror content.

-This repository is **contract‑only**: it contains schemas, registries, examples, and CI/workflow templates, but no executable horror logic or explicit horror assets.
+This repository is **contract-only**: it contains schemas, registries, examples, and CI/workflow templates, but no executable horror logic or explicit horror assets.

 ---

 ## Goals

-HorrorPlace‑Constellation‑Contracts aims to:
+HorrorPlace-Constellation-Contracts aims to:

 - Provide a stable schema spine for invariants, entertainment metrics, style contracts, and registry entries.
-- Define registry formats and ID conventions that make VM‑constellations discoverable and machine‑navigable.
+- Define registry formats and ID conventions that make VM-constellations discoverable and machine-navigable.
-- Offer reusable CI and pre‑commit patterns that enforce schema conformity and cross‑repo wiring rules.
+- Offer reusable CI and pre-commit patterns that enforce schema conformity and cross-repo wiring rules.
-- Document AI‑chat authoring rules so agents can generate correctly wired files on demand.
+- Document AI-chat authoring rules so agents can generate correctly wired files on demand.
-- Stay platform‑compliant by excluding raw horror content and treating horror as contracts and references only.
+- Stay platform-compliant by excluding raw horror content and treating horror as contracts and references only.

 ---

 ## Repository Structure

-Planned high‑level layout (subject to evolution):
+Planned high-level layout (subject to evolution):

 - `schemas/` – JSON Schemas and related contract definitions.
   - `schemas/invariants/` – Safety and history invariants for regions, events, and entities.